ejbest/k8lb-example/README.md

     https://git-scm.com

 **Steps**
-1. Go to a command line of your workstation<br>
+1. Go to a command line of your workstation
 - script was tested on Linux and Mac
 - create and go to a folder of your choice for the test
 <pre>